ivobeerens-nl/blog/content/blog/2013/10/vmworld-europe-2013-end-user-computing-euc-recap/index.md

 tags:
   - "vmworld"
 author: Ivo Beerens
+url: /2013/10/23/vmworld-europe-2013-end-user-computing-euc-recap/
 ---

+To deliver IT as a Service VMware has for the coming year(s) the following focus areas:

 - **Software-Defined Data Center (SDDC).
 See the VMworld 2013 SDDC recap here.
 [Link](https://www.ivobeerens.nl/2013/10/20/vmworld-europe-2013the-software-defined-data-center-sddc-recap/)**
 - **End User Computing (EUC)**